 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true value of features of homes in Gainesville and Alachua, Landmark Appraisals & Reviews, Inc. is second to none.
 The sales comparison approach to value is commonly given the most consideration when an appraisal is for a real estate sale.

 In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
 In this case, the amount of income the real estate yields is taken into consideration along with income produced by similar properties to give an indicator of the current value.

 Arriving at a Value Conclusion

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the best indication of what a property is worth, it probably will not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Landmark Appraisals & Reviews, Inc. will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Landmark Appraisals & Reviews, Inc. will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.